Yasmar: Buildings - the House

 Yasmar's house is a single storey symmetrical building in Greek Revival style.
 It is built of sandstone blocks with flagstone verandah.
 The main slate roof has terra cotta ridge.
 The verandah is separately roofed and is supported by cast iron posts.
 There are French doors with shutters on the main and rear elevations.
 Windows display early and finely worked joinery detailing.

 The wide entrance hall has curved corners.
 The original archway to the Secondary Hall has been infilled, with double-leaf swinging doors and a lead light top light.
 The main rooms to either side of the front hall are approached through 8 panelled, double doors.
 The hardware is not original and is in an art nouveau style.

 Throughout the house there is evidence of changes to the original fabric in the door hardware, ceilings, lead lighting and some fireplaces, c.
 1900.
 The ceilings reveal the original lath and plaster finish behind later cornices and there is a later wall frieze above the picture rail in the main hall and front rooms.
 The marble fireplace in front room 2 is original, however the fireplace in front room 3, with its timber batten wall detailing, may have been installed prior to Yasmar being sold to the Grace Family.

 The house is flanked at the rear by two outbuilding service wings to form a courtyard behind the main house.
 The western wing has a cellar below.
 The wings have slate roofs with verandahs to the courtyard.
 Since Government ownership these wings have undergone extensive alterations, mainly to the internal spaces.
 Some detailing survives such as 6 panel doors.

 The original well in the courtyard survives and today is a garden bed.

 Stables

 The stable building survives and underwent restoration works in 1995.

 Condition

 The physical condition of the house was reported as good at as at 18 October 1999.
 Because the central spine of the site has remained relatively undisturbed, there is high potential for archaeological investigation into the original garden layout and possibly earlier cultural artefacts.

 The physical condition of the garden/ estate is overgrown, and while this makes it "romantic" it is really rather rundown.
-There are a lot of (probably bird-dropped seed) seedling/wildling trees and shrubs, along with some natural regeneration of deliberately planted species, such as the large trees (e.g.: Bunya pine seedlings).
+There are a lot of (probably bird-dropped seed) seedling/wildling trees and shrubs, along with some natural regeneration of deliberately planted species, such as the large trees (e.g.: bunya pine seedlings).

-Both the House and the Garden are remarkably intact as they originally designed, both individually and as a purposefully contrived entity.
+Both the House and the Garden are quite intact and remain as they were originally designed, both individually and as a purposefully contrived entity.